 - (a) A minimum working space of 1.0 m with secure footing shall be provided and maintained about electrical equipment such as switchboards, panel boards, control panels and motor control centres which are enclosed in metal, except that working space is not required behind such equipment where there are no renewable parts such as fuses or switches on the back and where all connections are accessible from locations other than the back.
-[Also refer to 8.6.2 for Toronto Hydro clearances]. - (b) The space referred to in 8.6.1(a) shall be in addition to the space required for the operation of draw-out type equipment in either the connected, test, or fully disconnected position and shall be sufficient for the opening of enclosure doors and hinged panels to at least 90°. - (c) Working space with secure footing not less than that specified in Table 56 of Ontario Electrical Safety Code Minimum Working Space About Electrical Equipment Having Exposed Live Parts, shall be provided and maintained about electrical equipment such as switchboards, control panels and motor control centres having exposed live parts. - (d) The minimum headroom of working space about switchboards or motor control centres where bare live parts are exposed at any time shall be 2.2 m.
+[Also refer to 8.6.2 for Toronto Hydro clearances]. - (b) The space referred to in 8.6.1(a) shall be in addition to the space required for the operation of draw-out type equipment in either the connected, test, or fully disconnected position and shall be sufficient for the opening of enclosure doors and hinged panels to at least 90°. - (c) Working space with secure footing not less than that specified in Table 56 of Ontario Electrical Safety Code - Minimum Working Space About Electrical Equipment Having Exposed Live Parts, shall be provided and maintained about electrical equipment such as switchboards, control panels and motor control centres having exposed live parts. - (d) The minimum headroom of working space about switchboards or motor control centres where bare live parts are exposed at any time shall be 2.2 m. - (e) Sprinkle piping shall not be installed above Customer equipment compartments that have top entry termination of incoming Toronto Hydro cables.